IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 Just email your images to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org) or drop off a disk or flash drive at the office.
 Please be sure to include your name and contact information with all submissions.
 Photos should be hi resolution color JPGs.
 Please include the teacher and/or classroom for the students in your photos.

 We can't wait to see what you've got.
 Thank you!

+## PTA Needs YOU

+Interested in serving as a PTA officer?
+It is not too early to start exploring this important and enriching role for next school year.
+Please contact [vicepresident@islandviewpta.org](mailto:vicepresident@islandviewpta.org) for more information.

 ## SAVE THESE DATES!